What is agile methodology? Most common agile methodologies

 Agile methodologies were born from the agile mindset, the best known of which is Scrum

-The Scrum process in a nutshell looks like this:
+The scrum process in a nutshell is as follows:

 • Each iteration is called a sprint, during which a working functionality must be delivered

-• The Product Backlog is the list where information about all the details of the product you want to create is entered
+• The product backlog is the list where information about all the details of the product you want to make is entered

 • During development, the product owner collects the user requirements into the product backlog, from which the items to be created are transferred to the sprint backlog during each sprint